mitmath/18335/README.md

 Floating-point operation (**flop**) count for classical or modified Gram–Schmidt.

-Re-interpret Gram-Schmidt in matrix form as Q = AR1R2..., i.e. as multiplying A on the right by a sequence of upper-triangular matrices to get Q. The problem is that these matrices R may be very badly conditioned, leading to an inaccurate Q and loss of orthogonality.
+Re-interpret Gram-Schmidt in matrix form as Q = AR₁R₂..., i.e. as multiplying A on the right by a sequence of upper-triangular matrices to get Q. The problem is that these matrices R may be very badly conditioned, leading to an inaccurate Q and loss of orthogonality.
 Instead of multiplying A on the right by R's to get Q, however, we can instead multiply A on the left by Q's to get R.  In homework (pset 2), you will show that *any* algorithm consisting of multiplying by a sequence of Q's is backwards stable!
 This leads us to the Householder QR algorithm.

 Introduced Householder QR, emphasized the inherent stability properties of multiplying by a sequence of unitary matrices (as shown in pset 2).
 Show how we can convert a matrix to upper-triangular form (superficially similar to Gaussian elimination) via unitary Householder reflectors.

+**Further reading:** Trefethen, lectures 7, 8, 10, 16.

+### Lecture 10 (Mar 10)

+* video: to be posted

+Finished Householder QR derivation from last time, including the detail that one has a choice of Householder reflectors...we choose the sign to avoid taking differences of nearly-equal vectors.
+Emphasized that we don't need to explicitly compute Q if we instead store the Householder reflector vectors, and can still compute Qx and Qᵀx quickly.

+Operation count for Gram-Schmidt (2mn²) vs. Householder (2mn² - 2n³/3).
+Noted that associativity matters in matrix products: there is a big difference in computational cost between v(vᵀX) and (vvᵀ)X!
+Evidently, Householder is at least as accurate as modified GS while being slightly faster.
+But does fewer operations really mean it is faster?

+* performance experiments with matrix multiplication ([one-page](notes/matmuls-handout.pdf) or [full-size](notes/matmuls.pdf) versions)

+Counting arithmetic operation counts is no longer enough.
+Illustrate this with some performance experiments on a much simpler problem, matrix multiplication (see handouts).
+This leads us to analyze memory-access efficiency and caches and points the way to restructuring many algorithms.

 **Further reading:** Trefethen, lectures 7, 8, 10, 16.